Tacita Dean

-Tacita Charlotte Dean CBE, RA (born 1965) is a British / German visual artist who works primarily in film.
+Tacita Charlotte Dean CBE, RA (born 1965) is a British visual artist who works primarily in film.
 She was a nominee for the Turner Prize in 1998, won the Hugo Boss Prize in 2006, and was elected to the Royal Academy of Arts in 2008.
 She lives and works in Berlin, Germany, and Los Angeles, California.

 Early life and education

 Dean was born in Canterbury, Kent.
 Her mother is named Jenefer and her father was Joseph Dean, a lawyer who studied classics at Merton College, Oxford.
 She has a sister named Antigone and a brother, the architect Ptolemy Dean.
 Her grandfather was Basil Dean, the founder of Ealing Studios.

 Dean was educated at Kent College, Canterbury.
 After a foundation year in Canterbury, she studied at Falmouth University, graduating in 1988.
 From 1990 to 1992, Dean studied for a master's degree at the Slade School of Fine Art.

 Career

 In 1995, Dean was included in General Release: Young British Artists held at the XLVI Venice Biennale.
 She is one of the "key names", along with Jake and Dinos Chapman, Gary Hume, Sam Taylor-Wood, Fiona Banner and Douglas Gordon, of the Young British Artists (YBAs).
 Her work actually had little in common with the prominent YBAs, Damien Hirst and Tracey Emin.

 In 1997, Dean moved to London.
 That same year she began to exhibit splices of magnetic tape cut the length required to document the duration of the sound indicated, such as a raven's cry.
 In 2001 she was given a solo show entitled Tacita Dean: Recent films and Other Works at Tate Britain.
 For the season 2004/2005 in the Vienna State Opera Dean designed the large scale picture (176 sqm) "Play as Cast" as part of the exhibition series Safety Curtain, conceived by museum in progress.

+In 2000, Dean relocated to Berlin, where she has since been living in the city's Charlottenburg district and maintaining a studio in Westend.
+She was an artist in residence at the Getty Research Institute in 2014 and at the Menil Collection in 2024.

-In 2014 Dean became an artist in residence at the Getty Research Institute.
-She is a founding member of savefilm.org and vigorously campaigns to save the medium of film.
+Dean is a founding member of savefilm.org and campaigns to save the medium of film.